Introduction to Beijing Normal University (BNU)

 Cultural and Art Festival

-In order to provide a platform for students who have much enthusiasm with Chinese culture and Chinese, we hold the festival of Chinese culture and art communication with the theme of “World Looks at China”, aiming to broaden Chinese students’ international horizons and help foreign students to know more about Chinese culture by various types of activities.
-Thus, we can help Chinese students and foreign students live in harmony, help them know the world better and build the harmonious and beautiful campus.
+In order to provide a platform for students who have much enthusiasm with Chinese culture and Chinese, BNU holds the festival of Chinese culture and art communication with the theme of “World Looks at China”, aiming to broaden Chinese students’ international horizons and help foreign students to know more about Chinese culture by various types of activities.

 Free Monthly Activities

-International Students Office (ISO) organizes cultural and sports activities once a month for students to visit the main attractions in Beijing and also learn more about Chinese traditional arts.
+BNU’s International Student’s Office (ISO) organizes cultural and sports activities once a month for students to visit the main attractions in Beijing and also learn more about Chinese traditional arts.